bluesky/tiled/docs/source/getting-started/cheat-sheet.md

 s.write_array([1, 2, 3], key='nested stuff')
 ```

-More advanced features not shown:
+More features not shown:
-- More niche structures, including sparse arrays and Awkward Arrays.
+- Downloading raw files in parallel
 - Registering data (e.g. files) without uploading a copy
 - Streaming data live
+- Specialized array structures, including sparse arrays and Awkward Arrays

 See [10 minutes to Tiled](#10-minutes-to-tiled) for an expanded version.